RockefellerArchiveCenter/bits_and_bytes/_posts/2025-03-25-code4lib-2025-reflections.md

 excerpt_separator: <!--more-->
 ---

-Hillel, Ima, and I (Patrick) attended the annual Code4Lib conference in Princeton, NJ.
-As always, this year’s Code4Lib was well-programmed with many thoughtful presenters and presentations.
-We each saw lots of different themes in the conference, and came away with various takeaways about the importance of how we do our work, and ways to improve it.
-Our reflections below offer a brief insight into our experiences.
+Hillel, Ima, and Patrick all attended this years annual [Code4Lib](https://2025.code4lib.org/) conference in Princeton, NJ.
+As always, the conference was well-programmed with many thoughtful presenters and presentations.
+Each of the authors came away with different insights about their work, current trends in the field, and new and thoughtful ways to to engage with their community of practice.
+Their reflections below offer a brief insight into the experience.

 <!--more-->